Adaptive multilevel subset simulation with selective refinement: Complexity Analysis

 \begin{proof} The result follows similarly as the proof of Theorem~\ref{thm:complexity_sus} for single-level subset simulation.
 Note that the resulting number of samples are now level dependent due to the fact that the probabilities $\mathbb P(F^{\text{ML}}_\ell\mid F^{\text{ML}}_{\ell-1})$ differ in $\ell$.
 Hence, applying Lemma~\ref{lem:level_bound} the total computational costs result in

 for some $c_5, c_6, c_7>0$.
 If in addition Assumption~\ref{ass:selective_refinement} holds the bound can be improved to

 \end{proof} Clearly, the asymptotic complexity is significantly improved over classical subset simulation.
-In addition to the gains due to the level-dependent cost of the samples and the variance reduction on the rarer subsets, an additional cost reduction in practice comes from the fact that the accept/reject step for $\ell>0$ in Algorithm~\ref{alg:POP2} is computed to tolerance $\gamma^{\ell-1}$ and only accepted samples are then computed also to tolerance $\gamma^\ell$.
+In addition to the gains due to the level-dependent cost for each sample and to the variance reduction on the rarer subsets, an additional cost reduction in practice comes from the fact that the accept/reject step for $\ell>0$ in Algorithm~\ref{alg:POP2} is computed to tolerance $\gamma^{\ell-1}$ and only accepted samples are then computed also to tolerance $\gamma^\ell$.
 The intermediate failure thresholds and thus the failure sets $F^{\text{ML}}_\ell$ are defined a priori based on the value of $\gamma$.
-Thus, the probabilities $\Pr(F^{\text{ML}}_\ell|F^{\text{ML}}_{\ell-1})$ are problem dependent and optimal sample sizes $N_\ell$ -- like in MLMC \cite{Giles08} -- are difficult to compute.
+Thus, the probabilities $\Pr(F^{\text{ML}}_\ell|F^{\text{ML}}_{\ell-1})$ are problem dependent and -- as in MLMC \cite{Giles08} -- optimal sample sizes $\{N_\ell\}$ are difficult to compute.
 This would be an interesting area for future investigation.